zoogeny/zoogeny/books/story-self/07-Chapter-1-On-Rising-At-Dawn-outline.md

 ## Notes

-- The paragraphs are long winded and not really connected in a logical flow.

-- I am not making a good argument
+- I am not making a good argument for why it is the first

-- I am not communicating the reasoning behind my actions (they seem to be arbitrary)

 - Think about adding sources as footnotes (e.g. claims on cortisol hormone changes due to light intake on retinas)